PERA Enterprise Lifecycle Model

 PERAWHA4.GIF - 10141 Bytes

-Since PERA represents the full life cycle of the Enterprise, all existing Enterprise documents and tools are meant to fit within its structure.
-As the Enterprise is developed, and increasing levels of detail are defined, it is possible to see how each of the contributing groups and their "deliverables" are related to the others.
+Since it represents the full life cycle of the Enterprise, all existing Enterprise documents and tools may be fit within its structure.

 We welcome your Comments and Suggestions